mollyim/mollyim.github.io/README.md

 # Website for [molly.im](https://molly.im)

-New official website for the molly project, a hardened signal fork.
+Website for the molly project, a hardened signal fork.

 - Gives users a breif overview of what molly is and what it does.
 - Gives users F-Droid link and github releases link for Molly.